Minding the Baby

 Home visits take place weekly until the child turns 1 year old, then every other week until the child turns 2 years old.
 The frequency may vary based on a family’s level of need or in times of crisis.
 Services are provided for 27 months (prenatally until the child is 2 years old).
 Minding the Baby requires families to initiate services prenatally.

-Minding the Baby’s service population includes the following:
+Minding the Baby’s target population includes the following:

-- Families with a history of child abuse or neglect/involvement with child welfare system
+- Families with history of child abuse or neglect/involvement with child welfare system

 Who is implementing the model?